ujjwalredd/Android-Permission-and-Activity-Dataset-Creation/README.md

 Each row represents an Android app and contains the following information:
 * Name: The name of the app
 * Next Columns having all the Permission and Activites of the APK.
-* All the rows corresponding to the APK name t will be having valoe 0 or 1 respesenting the present or not.
+* All the rows corresponding to the APK name will be having value 0 or 1 respesenting the present or not.

 # License